 340th Anime- Black Butler: Book of the Atlantic

 350th Anime- Violet Evergarden Special- I'm so happy to have gotten into Violet Evergarden this year, I definitely think its a good contender for one of the best anime of 2018, next to Megalo Box of course.
 With a film in the works, what's there not to love about the series.

 360th Anime- Pokemon Movie 20: I Choose You!- In preparation for the 21st movie coming out, I have now watched all 20 of the current Pokemon movies!
 Some I still have nostalgia for, some of the new ones were cool, and some were complete disappointments.
 Plan to make a list of my personal favorites, but that will be for another day.
-I Choose You wasn't perfect but I still enjoyed it.
+I Choose You wasn't perfect but I still enjoyed it, kind of.
 Kept itself together better than some of the other movies I saw.
 Can't wait for the Power of Us to come out!

 370th Anime- JoJo's Bizarre Adventure: Diamond is Unbreakable- After finally catching up on Jojo: Stardust Crusaders, I finally got to this story part.
 I was already familiar with the story due to reading the manga months before, and the story still feels awesome.
 Kira feels like a much better villain than Dio, and Josuke makes an awesome opposing counterpart to Kira.
 One criticism I can make, and this applies to a number of modern subbed anime, is that they over do it on the voice acting.
 Being loud and trying to be full of energy is over the top.
 Why do you think they stop Asta's voice actor from yelling out his lines in Black Clover so much, because fans were tired of it.
 Other than that I had a lot of fun with DIU, and I finally caught up on the Jojo anime just in time for Golden Wind.
 DIU's dub is coming out, so it'll be interesting to see how it compares to the sub.